BSpendlove/opencoa-client/README.md

 # opencoa-client
-COA Client API to interact with a COA Server (eg. an ASR9k or Juniper BNG)
+CoA Client API to interact with a CoA Server (eg. an ASR9k or Juniper BNG)

 NOTE: This project is not intended to run in a production environment (lacks basic security/authentication functionality) and should be used at your own discretion.